What Is an Income-Driven Repayment Plan?

 At-A-Glance

-Stuck with high federal student loan payments?
-You might be eligible for an income-driven repayment plan.
+- Stuck with high federal student loan payments?
+You may be eligible for an income-driven repayment plan.

-Income-driven repayment plans can help lower your monthly payments, but you’ll probably end up paying more interest over time.
+- Income-driven repayment plans may help lower your monthly payments, but you’ll probably end up paying more interest over time.

 If you’re a recent college grad and living on your own, you’re probably familiar – maybe too familiar – with how much of your budget student loan repayments can take up.
-One way to lighten the load is through an income-driven repayment plan.
-If you’re eligible, these plans let you restructure your monthly payments as a percentage of your income, often reducing how much you owe every month.
+One way to lighten the load may be through an income-driven repayment plan.
+If you’re eligible, these plans let you restructure your monthly payments as a percentage of your income, sometimes reducing how much you owe every month.

 There are several income-driven repayment plans available, and eligibility requirements can be strict.
 If you think an income-driven repayment plan might be right for you, here’s what you need to know to get started.